A history of the trombone in timeline form. For sources see Trombone History Bibliography.

 1725—Vienna, Austria: Ignaz Steinbruckner is hired as trombonist at the Imperial Court, a position he holds until he is pensioned and released in 1762 (Wigness 42; Selfridge-Field, Caldara 150).

-1725-30—Vienna, Austria: A fresco by Johann Michael Rottmayr in the Karlskirche (St. Charles’s Church) includes a trombone-playing angel (see below image; public domain).
+1725-30—Vienna, Austria: A fresco by Johann Michael Rottmayr in Karlskirche (St. Charles’s Church) includes a trombone-playing angel (see below image; public domain) (special thanks to Kellyn Haley).

 1725-40—Vienna, Austria: The Hofkapelle orchestra retains 4 trombones on its regular payroll (Selfridge-Field, Caldara 125).